muldjord/occurity/README.md

 ```

 ### Fonts
 For licensing reasons VisuTest is provided without fonts.
-You need to license these yourself.
+You need to create or license these yourself.

 ### charts.xml
 All of the charts displayed in the VisuTest software are customizable.
 Edit the '/home/pi/visutest/charts.xml' file in any basic text/xml editor.
 The format is as follows: